Particular/docs.particular.net/nservicebus/messaging/uniformsession.md

 snippet: uniformsession-usage

-`IUniformSession` represents either a `IMessageSession` or `IMessageHandlerContext` depending on where it's used.
+`IUniformSession` represents either an `IMessageSession` or `IMessageHandlerContext` depending on where it's used.
 Injected `IUniformSession` instances will automatically resolve to the correct session type based on the call hierarchy.
 To learn more about the session types, read the [Sending messages](/nservicebus/messaging/send-a-message.md) article.

 ## Safeguards